 Palace of the Parliament

-The Palace was built as part of Nicolae Ceausescu's restoration project for Bucharest, and today it is home to the Romanian Parliament and to 3 museums, being composed of 23 sections.
+The Palace was built as a part of Nicolae Ceausescu's restoration project for Bucharest, and today it is home to the Romanian Parliament and to 3 museums, being composed of 23 sections.

-Located less than 1 hour away from Bucharest, the Mud Volcanoes are by far the most famous attraction in the Buzau County.
+Located less than one hour away from Bucharest, the Mud Volcanoes are by far the most famous attraction in Buzau County.
 Wandering around the area makes you feel like you reached another planet, but be wary - the land is very slippery and you wouldn't want to find yourself covered in mud.

 The Iron Gates Natural Park is the largest natural park in Romania, stretching over an area of 115,655 hectares.
 It includes part of the Danube River and of the Iron Gates gorge, which forms the boundary between Serbia and Romania.

 This stunning park is the perfect destination for a weekend hike, and you can wander around its thick forests, admiring its natural landscapes and even visit the rock sculpture of Decebalus, the last king of Dacia.